 If you happen to be at the Royal Palace at the right time (usually 12:15 Monday through Saturday and 1:15 on Sundays and holidays), you can see the Changing of the Guard before exiting the outer courtyard onto Slottsbacken, the hill along the south side of the palace.
 From here you can proceed to visit other royal museums or continue the walking tour.
 Just down the hill are Skattkammaren (the Royal Treasury), a series of vaults housing the Crown Jewels and other royal treasures.
 Next door is Livrustkammaren (the Royal Armoury), Sweden’s oldest museum, which includes more than 400 years’ worth of clothing and other objects belonging to members of the royal court.
 The museum’s exhibits testify to some of the most dramatic events in Swedish history.
 On display are the horse Streiff (now stuffed) ridden by Gustav II Adolf at the Battle of Lützen in 1632, the uniform that Karl XII was wearing when he was killed in battle in 1718, and Gustav III’s bloody clothes from the masquerade ball where he was fatally shot in 1792.

-Admission to the Tre Kronor Museum, the Royal Apartments, and the Royal Treasury is by combination ticket (SEK 150 for adults as of 2015), valid for seven days; it also provides a 50-percent discount on admission to the Royal Armoury.
+Admission to the Tre Kronor Museum, the Royal Apartments, and the Royal Treasury is by combination ticket (SEK 160 for adults as of 2019), which can be pre-purchased online.
 From mid-May to mid-September, the ticket also includes admission to Gustav III’s Museum of Antiquities, a gallery of ancient Roman sculptures collected by King Gustav III during the late 18th century.

 Storkyrkan (Stockholm Cathedral)